 Step 2: Plan the Layout

 The joints between the cement board sheets must be offset from those of the underlying plywood by at least 2 inches for stability and moisture-proofing.
 To make sure this happens, it helps to take some measurements and cut sheets as needed before you start embedding the sheets in thinset.
 If you cut sheets as you go, the procedure could raise enough dust to interfere with the adhesion of the thinset depending on how you do the cutting.

 Step 3: Cut the Sheets

-You can cut cement board by scoring with a utility knife or carbide scoring tool and a straightedge and then breaking along the score line.
-You can also cut them with a circular saw fitted with a six-tooth concrete blade, which is a method that raises dust.
+You can cut cement board by scoring it with a utility knife or carbide scoring tool and a straightedge and then breaking along the score line.
+You can also cut it with a circular saw fitted with a six-tooth concrete blade, which is a method that raises dust.
 Make curved cutouts and notches with a jigsaw and a diamond-grit blade.

 Step 4: Lay the Sheets and Fasten Them

 Mix thinset mortar (preferably fortified with a latex additive to keep it flexible) with water in a bucket, following the manufacturer's directions.
 Spread a layer of thinset on the subfloor, using a 1/4-inch notched trowel with square notches.
 Apply it to the depth of the notches and use only enough for the first sheet.
 Lay the first sheet of cement board onto the thinset and wiggle it a bit to get good coverage on the back of the sheet.